juxt/yada/README.md

 from experiences using it on commercial projects.

 As such, this is a toy, and is not nearly ready for use.
-If and when it is released, leiningen dependency information will be posted here.
+If and when it is released, leiningen dependency details will be posted here.

 ## Design goals